-Category Example Groups Religious Belief Buddhist; Catholic; Hindu; Jewish; Muslims, people of no religious belief; Protestants; Sikh; other faiths.
-For the purposes of Section 75, the term "religious belief" is the same definition as that used in the Fair Employment & Treatment (NI) Order 8 .
+Category Example groups Religious belief Buddhist; Catholic; Hindu; Jewish; Muslims, people of no religious belief; Protestants; Sikh; other faiths.
+For the purposes of Section 75, the term "religious belief" is the same definition as that used in the Fair Employment &amp; Treatment (NI) Order 8.
 Therefore, "religious belief" also includes any perceived religious belief (or perceived lack of belief) and, in employment situations only, it also covers any "similar philosophical belief".
-Political opinion 9 Nationalist generally; Unionists generally; members/supporters of other political parties.
+Political opinion Nationalist generally; Unionists generally; members/supporters of other political parties.
 Racial group Black people; Chinese; Indians; Pakistanis; people of mixed ethnic background; Polish; Roma; Travellers; White people.
 Men and women generally Men (including boys); Trans-gendered people; Transsexual people; women (including girls).
 Marital status Civil partners or people in civil partnerships; divorced people; married people; separated people; single people; widowed people.
 Age Children and young people; older people.
 Persons with a disability Persons with disabilities as defined by the Disability Discrimination Act 1995.
+Persons with dependants Persons with personal responsibility for the care of a child; for the care of a person with a disability; or the care of a dependant older person.
+Sexual orientation Bisexual people; heterosexual people; gay or lesbian people.

-8 See Section 98 of the Northern Ireland Act 1998, which states: "In this Act "political opinion" and "religious belief" shall be construed in accordance with Article 2(3) and (4) of the Fair Employment & Treatment (NI) Order 1998."
+&lt;sup>8 See Section 98 of the Northern Ireland Act 1998, which states: "In this Act "political opinion" and "religious belief" shall be construed in accordance with Article 2(3) and (4) of the Fair Employment & Treatment (NI) Order 1998."